Domiii/NoGap/README.md

 By default, each `Client` only receives code from `Client` and `Base` definitions. `Host`-only code is not available to the client.
 However, the names of absolute file paths are sent to the client to facilitate perfect debugging; i.e. all stacktraces and the debugger will refer to the correct line inside the actual host-resident component file.
 If that is of concern to you, let me know, and I'll move up TODO priority of name scrambling, or have a look at [`ComponentDef`'s `FactoryDef`, and the corresponding `def*` methods](https://github.com/Domiii/NoGap/blob/master/lib/ComponentDef.js#L71) yourself.

-Important Concept Terms
+Important Terms
 =============
-TODO: Add links.
+TODO: Add links + terms.

 * Component
 * Host